raspberrypilearning/editor-hello-world/en/step_1.md

 ### Debugging

 If you get an error then check your code really carefully.
-Check there are single quotes around `Hello` so Python knows it is meant to be text.
+Check there are single quotes around `Hello`{:.language-python} so Python knows it is meant to be text.

 </div>